diaomin/crnn-mxnet-chinese-text-recognition/README.md

 ## Data Preparation
 1. Download the [Synthetic Chinese Dataset](https://pan.baidu.com/s/1dFda6R3)(contributed by https://github.com/senlinuc/caffe_ocr)

-   A glance of the dataset
+A glance of the dataset:
-   *`almost 3.6 million synthetic chinese text images.
+* `almost 3.6 million synthetic chinese text images.
-   *`5,990 different categories in total.
+* `5,990 different categories in total.
-   *`Each image has a length of 10 characters.
+* `Each image has a length of 10 characters.

 2. Create train.txt and text.txt with the format like this:
 ```